Trackmaniadude/TMidiTracker/readme.md

       - Install python3-devel
         - `dnf install python3-devel`
         - TODO: others (probably just on apt)
+    - I'm pretty sure what's happening here is there isn't a binary available, so it has to build it, and these are the tools it needs to do so.
 ## Windows
 - Install Python (built with 3.13.5, should work with newer)
 - Download and extract repository wherever you feel like.